-Taking out pet insurance can be particularly important to help you cover expensive vet bills and any treatment that’s needed if your cat has a mishap.
+Pet insurance can help you cover expensive vet bills and treatment that’s needed if your cat has a mishap.
+It can also help you take care of your cat’s health and happiness as they settle down into old age.

 Can I get insurance for an older cat?